On Multivariate Singular Spectrum Analysis: Tensor and Matrix Variants: Introduction

 \subsection{Our Contributions}

-As our primary contribution, we provide an answer to the question posed above -- under a spatio-temporal factor model that we introduce, the finite-sample analysis we carry out of mSSA's estimation error for imputation and forecasting establishes its asymptotic consistency as well as its ability to effectively utilize both the spatial and temporal structure in a multivariate time series.
-Below, we detail the various aspects of our contribution with respect to the: (a) spatio-temporal factor model; (b) finite sample analysis of mSSA; (c) algorithmic extensions (and associated theoretical analysis) of mSSA to do time-varying variance estimation, and a tensor variant of SSA which we show can have a better imputation prediction error convergence rate compared to mSSA in certain regimes.
+As our primary contribution, we provide an answer to the question posed above---under a spatio-temporal factor model that we introduce, the finite-sample analysis we carry out of mSSA's estimation error for imputation and out-of-sample forecasting establishes consistency, as well as its ability to effectively utilize both the spatial and temporal structure in a multivariate time series. { We take this analysis a step further to understand how the tensor-based variant (tSSA) would perform in imputation relative to mSSA. } Below, we detail the various aspects of our contribution with respect to the: (a) spatio-temporal factor model; (b) finite sample analysis of mSSA, which leads to both novel and tighter theoretical bounds compared to previous works; { (c) analysis of tSSA that shows a better imputation error convergence rate compared to mSSA for certain relative scalings of $N$ and $T$. } (d) algorithmic extensions (and associated theoretical analysis) of mSSA to do time-varying variance estimation, which is the first of the its kind.